labgem/microscope-user-doc/docs/content/overview/organismselection.rst

   - :ref:`pattern_searches` (for **Sequence Selection**)
   - :ref:`viewer` (for **Genome Selection** but coupled with a replicon selector)

+Note that your :ref:`favourite organisms <favourite-organisms>` will always show up first in this selector.

 When the page opens, the selector is displayed like this (it may take some time to load):

 .. image:: img/simple_selector.png